-The exhibition presents a selection of photographs taken without a camera by Tibor Várnagy (Budapest, 1957).
+The exhibition presents a selection of cameraless and experimental photographs by Tibor Várnagy (Budapest, 1957).

 Várnagy, as a representative of “alternative” endeavours, has been a determining figure in the Hungarian art scene of recent decades.
 He is a founding member of the Hejettes Szomlyazók, one of the most important artists’ groups of the 1980s (he participated in the group until 1990); besides photography, he draws, occasionally paints and makes collages, objects and installations.
 From 1991 to 1994, he worked together with Ágnes Eperjesi, and then he organised occasional exhibitions with Gyula Várnai, Zoltán Ádám, Dezső Tandori and Andrea Hajagos.
 Between 2001 and 2004, he edited the (quasi) periodical Manapság with Miklós Erhardt.
 He has been running a photo blog since 2006 and a video blog since 2009.
 Besides his creative work, he is also active as an art writer and gallery director & curator, and also as director of the Liget Gallery, which has been running exhibition programmes focusing on traditionally experimental genres (performance, experimental photography, intermedial endeavours) since its foundation in 1983.
 Besides experimental genres, his work occasionally also includes socially engaged activist projects.